- About Us

 Bob Bruner is an Agriculture and Natural Resources Educator for Owen County.

-Heather VonDielingen is a Health and Human Sciences and 4-H Youth Development Educator for Jackson County.
+Heather VonDielingen is a 4-H Youth Development Educator and County Extension Director for Jackson County.